TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Observations

 \subsubsection{Photometric modulation from the TESS data}

 The SPOC Simple Aperture Photometry \citep[SAP;][]{twicken:PA2010SPIE, morris2020_sap} flux data reveal photometric modulation on the order of a few percent from TOI-2119.
+We use the SAP data over the PDCSAP when examining photometric modulation as the PDC algorithm is sometimes prone to suppressing the amplitude of the variability in the light curve data.
 To characterise the periodicity of this modulation, we first mask the transits of TOI-2119b and the flares before applying a Lomb-Scargle periodogram analysis of this data to estimate a 13.11-day period (Figure \ref{fig:periodogram}).
 We attribute this to a stellar rotation rate of $P_{\rm rot} = 13.11 \pm 1.41$ days caused by star spots moving in and out of our line of sight on the stellar surface.
 The uncertainty on the rotation period is estimated from the width of a simple Gaussian function that we fit to the peak in the periodogram.
 There also appears to be a slight downward trend in the star's brightness over a much longer period than we find here, but the \tess\, data do not span a sufficient baseline to explore this further.